rail5/evolution-notify/README.md

   - "Add" (for Incoming)

-  - Click the "Remove" button next to the example "condition" (Sender contains, etc)
+  - Under the "Condition" section, select "Match All"

   - Under "Then", change "Move to Folder" to "Run Program"